arshnrr/nba-roster-manager/README.md

 For **isolation** the application uses the default PostgreSQL of **read committed**.
 This works for the purposes of the project, since it is single user.
 Because of this, you don't do dirty reads and see the trade midway through the transaction.

+To make this multi-user I could have made a users table and made it so each person could be the GM of a different team.
+I could have also have more robust concurrency control and add conflict handling.

 ---

 ## AI USAGE